Vanguard (rocket): Overview

 In August or September 1955, the DOD Committee on Special Capabilities chose the NRL proposal, named Vanguard, for the IGY project.
 The Martin company, which had also built the Viking, became prime contractor for the launch vehicle.
 The Vanguard rocket was designed as a three-stage vehicle.
 The first stage was a General Electric X-405 liquid-fueled engine (designated XLR50-GE-2 by the Navy), derived from the engine of the RTV-N-12a Viking.
 The second stage was the Aerojet General AJ10-37 (XLR52-AJ-2) liquid-fueled engine, a variant of the engine in the RTV-N-10 Aerobee.
 Finally, the third stage was a solid-propellant rocket motor.
 All three-stage Vanguard flights except the last one used a motor built by the Grand Central Rocket Company.
 Vanguard had no fins, and the first and second stages were steered by gimbaled engines.
 The second stage housed the vehicle's telemetry system, the inertial guidance system and the autopilot.
 The third stage was spin-stabilized, with the spin imparted by a turntable on the second stage before separation.

 The Vanguard's second stage served for decades as the Able and Delta second stage for satellite launch vehicles.
 The AJ10 engine which made up those stages was adapted into the AJ10-137, which was used as the Apollo Service Module engine.
 The AJ10-190, adapted from the Apollo spacecraft was used on the Space Shuttle for orbital maneuvers.
-The AJ10-160 is to be repurposed for use on NASA's upcoming Orion spacecraft.
+As of 2025 an AJ10 is used on each European Service Module for NASA's Orion spacecraft.